With peppers in peak season right now, give this fabulous recipe a try with the added pizzaz of fragrant fennel.

 This sabzi is a dish I had last year at a small dinner at our friends Vijay and Priya’s home.
 The feast was as expected festive and delicious and there were a lot of dishes that I absolutely loved!
 I really wanted to get recipes for everything!!
 But decided to start with this recipe which seemed easy enough to make.

 About the recipe

-This wonderful recipe is shared by our friend Shradda who is Vijay’s sister who can I first mention is an AMAZING COOK!!
-The bell pepper paneer dish she made was outstanding.
+This wonderful recipe is shared by our friend Shradda who is Vijay’s sister who can I first mention is an amazing cook!
+Her bell pepper paneer dish was outstanding.
 Shradda mentioned that the sabzi is from the UP region in northern India and is a recipe from her husband’s side of the family.

 Fennel powder for fresh fragrant flavor

 Fennel powder is what adds a unique spice in this recipe.
 Truth be told, I rarely use fennel seeds or fennel powder, but it really is a wonderful spice that adds a freshness to any Indian curry.

 For a delicious paneer stir fry curry give this outstanding recipe a try!